oldrefery/tracks-expo/README.md

 # tracks-expo
+##Tracker application
-Client application for monitoring you movements and save them on server
+Client part for monitoring you movements and save them on server